-Sometime in May of this year, my six years old (purchased in January 2011) Sony Dash Personal Internet Viewer (HID-C10) received a control panel update to inform me that service for the device would end in July.
+Sometime in May of this year, my six-year-old (purchased in January 2011) Sony Dash Personal Internet Viewer (HID-C10) received a control panel update informing me that service for the device would end in July.

 Over the 6+ years that I had owned the unit, there were intermittent issues with Sony’s backend servers that kept it inactive.
-But, Sony was always able to come up with firmware updates to keep the service going — until July of this year.
+But Sony was always able to issue firmware updates to keep the service going—until July of this year.

 The Sony Dash is a small tabletop alarm clock-radio-weather/gadget with a 7″ touchscreen that sold for $199 when initially released in April 2010.
-Its functionality relied 100% on the Internet, hence, WiFi (a/g) is built-in.
+Its functionality relied 100% on the Internet; hence, built-in WiFi (a/g) is included.

-Aside from the beautiful design, the main attraction of the gadget, just like a smartphone, is its capability to load additional “widgets” (or, apps) via its built-in memory.
-It enabled owners to stream videos and music from content providers like Netflix, YouTube, Amazon, Pandora, Slacker, Sony Music, etc. There are also thousands of other useful widgets that range from the arts to zoology.
+Aside from its beautiful design, the main attraction of the gadget, like a smartphone, is its ability to load additional “widgets” (or apps) from its built-in memory.
+It enabled owners to stream videos and music from content providers such as Netflix, YouTube, Amazon, Pandora, Slacker, and Sony Music.
+There are also thousands of other useful widgets, ranging from the arts to zoology.

 And so, one day in July this year, I saw the dreaded firmware update – 1.7.1604– that would turn an otherwise very useful device into a door stopper.